Harpe brothers: Harpe women

 According to Jon Musgrave, the Harpe women, after being freed from cohabitation with the brothers, led relatively respectable and normal lives.
 Upon the death of Micajah "Big" Harpe in Kentucky, the women were apprehended and taken to the Russellville, Kentucky state courthouse but later released.
 Sally Rice Harpe went back to Knoxville, Tennessee, to live in her father's house.
 For a time, Susan Wood and Maria Davidson (a.k.a.
 Betsey Roberts) lived in Russellville.
 Susan Wood remarried later, and died in Tennessee.
 Her daughter went to Texas.

-On September 27, 1803, Betsey Roberts married John Huffstutler and the couple lived as tenants on Colonel Butlers Plantation.
+On September 27, 1803, Betsey Roberts married John Huffstutler and the couple lived as tenants on Colonel Butler's Plantation.
 They moved to Hamilton County, Illinois in 1828, and had many children; the couple eventually died in the 1860s.
 In 1820, Sally Rice, who had remarried, traveled with her husband and father to their new home in Illinois via the Cave-In-Rock Ferry.

 In popular culture

+William Faulkner in his novel Requiem for a Nun (1951), in describing the Paleolithic evolution of the area served by the Natchez Trace, prominently mentions the exploits of the Harpes and Mason, highlighting the butchery and savagery of the early history of Yoknapatawpha County.

 In the 1941 film The Devil and Daniel Webster (or All That Money Can Buy), Big and Little Harpe are part of the "jury of the damned" that Daniel Webster must convince in order to free an innocent Jabez Stone.